francesco-innocenti/francesco-innocenti.github.io/_posts/2025-04-09-Infinite-Widths-&-Depths-Part-III-The-Maximal-Update-Parameterisation.md

 > **The Maximal Update Parameterisation**: roughly, $$\mu$$P and its extensions
 > are a prescription for how to scale common model knobs (such the initialisation
 > and the learning rate) such that the order of the feature updates at each layer
-> does not vary with the model size (e.g. width and depth) while changing as
+> does not vary with the model size (e.g. width and depth).
-> much possible (maximal feature learning).

 $$\mu$$P allows not only for more stable training dynamics but also for *zero-shot hyperparameter transfer* [[4]](#4)[[9]](#9), meaning that you can tune a small model